sahithyandev/s1/src/content/docs/programming-fundamentals/c-book/08-secondary-storage.md

 Non-volatile or permanent.
 High capacity.
 Low cost-per-megabyte.

-Can be categorized into 3 types (Magnetic storages are included in a separate page):
+Can be categorized into 3 types:

 - [Magnetic](/programming-fundamentals/c-book/magnetic-storage)
 - [Optical](#optical)